CarlosAndresd/RectangularImages/README.md

 Some other details also need to be ironed out, like asking the user for the directory to be analysed (right now, it looks for a directory called `images_GUI`).

 However, tests are still missing.
-By the nature of the GUI I decided to incorporate the tests in the main program itsefl and not use `pytest`.
+By the nature of the GUI I decided to incorporate the tests in the main program itself and not use `pytest`.
 The images that are used for testing are also the ones from the `reference_test_directory` directory.

 Documentation is still missing.